NASM CES Study Guide

 Isolated Strengthening

-These exercises are used for isolating certain muscles for increasing the production of force capabilities through the use of concentric and eccentric actions.
+These exercises are used for isolating certain muscles to increase the production of force capabilities through the use of concentric and eccentric actions.

 We apply these exercises to the underactive muscle through the process of assessment.